helidon-io/helidon/docs/mp/metrics/metrics.md

 > metrics.gc-time-type = gauge
 > ```
 >
 > so your service complies with the MicroProfile Metrics 5.1 specification.
-See the [longer discussion below](#controlling-the-metric-type-for-gctime) in the Configuration section.
+See the [longer discussion below][longer-discussion-below] in the Configuration section.

 ## Maven Coordinates

-To enable metrics, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies](../../managing-dependencies.md)).
+To enable metrics, add the following dependency to your project’s `pom.xml` (see [Managing Dependencies][managing-dependencies]).

 ```xml [pom.xml]
 <dependency>